 If the shower isn't frequently used or perhaps it's in a guest bathroom, pour four ounces of oil down the drain—any cooking oil you already have on hand should do.
 Oil evaporates at a slower rate than water does.
 This should prevent the odor from coming back.

 Trapped hair is a major cause of shower drain clogs and odors, but it is preventable.
 Try brushing your hair out before washing it in the shower.
 This will remove any loose, tangled, or excess hair that would otherwise clog the drain.

-Another step to take is to assess your shower drain situation.
-If you have an open drain hole without any kind of cover (the kind you plug a stopper in), you may want to consider buying a shower drain hair catcher ($13; amazon.com).
+Assess your shower drain situation.
+If you have an open drain hole without any kind of cover (the kind you plug a stopper in), you may want to consider buying a shower drain hair catcher ($12; amazon.com).

-If your shower drain is already clogged with hair, you can try using a product that will dissolve hair, soap scum, and other odor-causing debris, such as Green Gobbler Main Line Opener ($23; amazon.com).
+If your shower drain is already clogged with hair, you can try using a product that will dissolve hair, soap scum, and other odor-causing debris, such as Green Gobbler Main Line Opener ($24; amazon.com).

 How to Clean the Shower Drain

 Fill the tub with enough water to make sure the rubber tip on the plunger is covered.
 Then plunge away.
 The water should go down.
 If it doesn't or if it drains slowly, try again.

 To clear the most hardcore clogs, you may want to try using a drain snake, which is sometimes called a toilet auger ($34; amazon.com).

 It's easy to do: Just remove the drain cover, then push the snake in and crank the handle.
 When you start to feel resistance, you've hit the cause of the clog.